 Testa's most important work relationship was with Italian musician Tony Renis, although Alberto didn't just limit himself to music.
 Instead, Testa also developped a phenomenal career as a TV writer, working on some of the best shows Italian television has ever produced including Fantastico, No Stop, Te la do io L'America and Te lo do io il Brasile.
 These were all shows that, in a way or another, revolutionized television, bringing something fresh and different to the small screen.
-Testa's greatness was increased by the people he surrounded himself with-- the best singers and TV hosts around.
-Among others, Alberto worked with Carlo Verdone, Beppe Grillo, Heather Parisi, Fabrizio Frizzi, Raffaella Carra' and the late, great Massimo Troisi.
-Testa also famously worked on the San Remo Festival and for years his songs were also performed, winning twice.
+Testa's greatness was increased by the people he surrounded himself with – the best singers and TV hosts around.
+Among others, Alberto worked with Carlo Verdone, Beppe Grillo, Heather Parisi, Fabrizio Frizzi, Raffaella Carrà and the late, great Massimo Troisi.
+Testa also famously penned songs for the Festival di Sanremo.
+His songs won the competition twice, in 1963 and 1967.

 Rosanna Fratello in Sono una donna non sono una santa